-We have separate information about tumours that have started somewhere else in the body and spread to the brain.
+We have separate information about tumours that start somewhere else in the body and spread to the brain.
 These are called secondary brain tumours or brain metastases.

 Brain tumours can also affect children.
 If you need information about brain tumours in children, you can contact the Children’s Cancer and Leukaemia Group.

-- low-grade – not cancer, sometimes called benign tumours
+- low-grade – not cancer, sometimes called a benign tumour

-- high-grade – cancer, also called malignant tumours.
+- high-grade – cancer, also called a malignant tumour.

-Low-grade brain tumours usually grow slowly and may not cause symptoms for a long time.
-High-grade brain tumours grow faster than low-grade tumours.
+A low-grade brain tumour usually grows slowly and may not cause symptoms for a long time.
+A high-grade brain tumour grows faster than a low-grade tumour.

 We have more information about how brain tumours are graded.